hopsoft/rails_standards/README.md

 ## Documentation

 Use [YARD](http://yardoc.org/) formatted comments when code documentation is deemed necessary.
-Avoid in method comments as they are cue that the method is too complex; refactor instead.
+Avoid in method comments as they are a cue that the method is too complex; refactor instead.

 ## General Guidelines